TonicAI/textual/docs/source/redact/redacting_text.rst

 Recording API requests
 ----------------------
-When you redact text with the :meth:`redact<tonic_textual.redact_api.TextualNer.redact>` method you can optionally record these requests for later viewing and analysis in the UI.
-The `redact` method takes an optional argument called `record_options` (:class:`RecordApiRequestOptions<tonic_textual.classes.record_api_request_options.RecordApiRequestOptions>`).
-To record an API request you can do the following:
+When you use the :meth:`redact<tonic_textual.redact_api.TextualNer.redact>` method to redact text, you can optionally record these requests to view and analyze later in the Textual application.
+The `redact` method takes an optional `record_options` (:class:`RecordApiRequestOptions<tonic_textual.classes.record_api_request_options.RecordApiRequestOptions>`) argument.
+To record an API request:

 .. code-block:: python